 Colon Cancer Screening

 A colonoscopy is an excellent means by which to detect problems before cancer develops.
-The American Cancer Society recommends regular screening by colonoscopy beginning at age 50.
-If you have a family history of colon cancer or if you are African American the recommendation is to start screening at age 45.
+The American Cancer Society now recommends colon cancer screenings beginning at age 45.
+Regular colon cancer screenings should continue through the age of 75.
+If you have a family history or increased risk for colorectal cancer you may need to start screenings before age 45 or be screened more often.

 To examine the colon, or large intestine, a colonoscopy is performed on an outpatient basis.
 The colon is approximately five to six feet in length and has numerous functions.
 This procedure aids doctors in diagnosing cancer, polyps, colitis and other serious disorders.